 11. Type in a Spoke Name and click Next.

 12. Type in a Hub Name and click CREATE.

-15. Wait for CiraHub to Validate your Exchange Server Settings in order to access your data.
+15. Wait for CiraHub to Validate your Exchange Server Settings which will allow you to two-way sync Exchange Server contacts and access your data.

 16. Select the Mailbox Folder you would like to sync.